 You can cancel a previously scheduled message by removing it from the scheduler queue.
-This removal operation can be performed through the Joram administration API or the GUI (JAMT).
+This removal operation can be performed through the Joram administration API.

-'''

 queue.deleteMessage(msg.getJMSMessageID());

-'''

 4.6.
 Mail queue and topic

 Mail queue and topic are special destinations usable to interconnect Joram and Internet email system.
 They can be used to: